OpenBankingUK/OBL-ModelBank-Integration/README.md

 </table>

 ## **Financial ID**
-Used in x-fapi-financial-id header where requred.
+Used in x-fapi-financial-id header where required.

 | **Item**           |
 | ------------------ |